front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 <abbr title="Progressive Web App">PWA</abbr> was the keyword of this event.
-Everyone is excited that they will soon be able to create wonderful eCommerce experience with Magento.
+Everyone is excited that they will soon be able to create wonderful eCommerce experiences with Magento.
 But, it seems that there is still a lot a confusion around it.

 One feel that they need to use React and create a